 Enterprise CRMs are indeed designed for larger companies to serve their robust needs and offer almost unlimited possibilities in terms of storage, capacity, and functionality.
 It doesn’t mean, though, that enterprise CRMs are not accessible to SMBs.
 Such platforms usually have a low entry level and require more resources only in response to a company’s growing needs, which may result in heavy customizations and sophisticated automation scenarios.

-Overall, differences between various CRM types are somewhat blurry, with all of them offering the same key services:
+Overall, differences between various CRM types are somewhat blurry (although we can name such types as operational, analytical and collaborative CRM), with all of them offering the same key services:

 What matters most is the amount of data, number of assets, and scalability plans of your company.
 If it is large yet satisfied with a small-scale CRM, it doesn’t mean you need to adopt an enterprise edition nonetheless.
 What you need to do is keep your eyes open for the signs that you need one.
 What are they?
 Here’s the list.